Kikobeats/js-mythbusters/workflow/variable-access.md

-# Variable access over array/object access.
+# Variable access over array/object access

 If you need to check the result more than once.